JackDanna/FogentRoleplayTemplate/README.md

 The rogue declares he is going to close the distance, attack with the knife, and stay on the archer.
 If the Rogue pulls this off, it will be disadvantageous for the archer since melee versus ranged combat in close quarters favors melee attacks.

-Since the Rogue has 5 ft more Reaction Movement Speed, he can move those 5 feet before the archer can lose the arrow, closing the distance.
+Since the Rogue has 5 ft more Dexterity Movement Speed, he can move those 5 feet before the archer can lose the arrow, closing the distance.
 With 5 feet between the rogue and the archer, the arrow is shot.
 The rogue must now try and dodge the arrow, before he can attack, possibly proving fatal.

 The archer is then able to flee backward.
 Assuming he has the same or greater remaining movement speed as the possibly injured rogue, the archer can keep the 5 feet of distance between him and the rogue, never getting stabbed.